 If you’ve got an arc flash, that will be too hot for your liking and your doing something that’s risky enough to get it started then put on your Arc Flash Clothing or go get a chicken switch (or some other Arc Flash mitigation technique)

 So, there you have it.
 Follow these two Arc Flash Safety Procedures religiously and you’ll never have to worry about being hurt!

 And just for the record... you’re going to need to do procedure #2 before you ever do procedure #1... once you’ve tested (or applied grounds for HV work) then you are good to go.
-Need support in performing an Arc Flash Risk Assessment?
+Find out how we can support you in performing an Arc Flash Risk Assessment.
 Click here and see how we can help.